 Now that, my friends, is the real transformation.

 The courgette season is well and truly upon us, and those of us who grow this prolific vegetable suddenly have to start thinking of imaginative ways to use it in our cooking.

 This recipe provides one solution.
-These burgers are easy to make and they taste amazingly good, especially with the chive aoili.
+These burgers are light and zingy and taste amazingly good, especially with the chive aioli.

-carrot, courgette and halloumi burgers with chive aoili
+carrot, courgette and halloumi burgers with chive aioli

 225 g halloumi, grated

 Ground nut oil, for frying